 Research Excellence Framework

-The information that we submit is assessed by experts from academia and research users.
-The results of the assessment are presented as a ‘quality profile’ showing the percentage of research at five quality ratings, with 4* or world-leading research being the highest score.
+The information that Staffordshire University submits is assessed by experts from academics and research users.
+Results are presented as a ‘quality profile’, showing the percentage of research at five ratings – 4* (world-leading) being the highest score.

-With substantial amounts of public funding being invested in research in universities, the Research Excellence Framework provides accountability and helps us to demonstrate the economic and social contribution of our research to society.
-The REF also informs the allocation of funds on the basis of research quality.
-It can measure the development of our researchers and has a positive link to student experience, due to the relationship between research and teaching.
+It also informs the allocation of funds based on research quality.
+The REF can measure the development of our researchers and has a positive link to the student experience due to the relationship between research and teaching.

 REF 2021 performance

-• 68% of Staffordshire University’s research was recognised as 3* and 4*, which is “internationally excellent” and “world leading” respectively.
-This is up from 37% in 2014 when the last REF results were announced.
+In the 2021 exercise, 68% of Staffordshire University’s research was recognised as either “world-leading” (4*) or “internationally excellent” (3*).
+This was up from 37% in 2014 when the last REF results were announced.
+Overall, we were the fourth most improved institution in the country for our impact performance.

-In total, 109 members of staff and 244 research outputs were submitted into REF 2021.
-Staffordshire University entered seven Units of Assessment: Allied Health; Engineering; Archaeology; Business and Management; Social Work and Social Policy; Art and Design and Communication and Cultural Studies.
-Each unit had research which has been recognised as “world leading”.
-The full results can be accessed from the REF website.
+In total, 109 members of staff and 244 research outputs were submitted for REF 2021.
+Staffordshire University entered seven units of assessment: Allied Health, Engineering, Archaeology, Business and Management, Social Work and Social Policy, Art and Design, and Communication and Cultural Studies.

 Code of Practice

-Following a consultation process, our Code of Practice has been approved by Research England.
-It sets out our approach to ensuring equality of opportunity for all eligible staff in REF 2021.
+Following a consultation process, our code of practice has been approved by Research England.
+It sets out our approach to ensuring equality of opportunity for all eligible staff in the Research Excellence Framework.

 for Social Inclusion